prathamesh-sonpatki/golang-challenge/_posts/2016-07-01-go-challenge9.md

 Here are some samples of some of my favorites over the decades starting from my youth to the present.

-80s Eric B. & Rakim - I Ain't No Joke
+80s <a href="https://www.youtube.com/embed/2TN-kDEKxF0">Eric B. & Rakim - I Ain't No Joke</a>
-<iframe width="420" height="315" src="https://www.youtube.com/embed/2TN-kDEKxF0" frameborder="0" allowfullscreen></iframe>

 **The Goal of the challenge**